-Socially Savvy is learning that social can play a meaningful role for students and teachers.
-From career and technical education in business and economics courses to guidance counselor support to teacher professional development and even the librarian, social media skills training is of interest and demand is growing.
+Socially Savvy believes that social can play a meaningful role for all students, teachers, administrators and staff.
+From business and entrepreneurship classes, to machine programming courses in the CTE department, to teacher professional development workshops, to guidance counselor support, the applicability of social media skills training is widespread and interest and demand is growing.

 The key to student success is tying learning to competencies and outcomes.
 For example, in the State of New Hampshire, the Program Competency Profile for Career Technical Education indicates that the first competency needs to be to ensure the student will:

 "Understand the concepts and methods of business communications and use business technology to develop effective communication skills."

 The Knowledge, Content and Skills requires that a student will: